 Zyggy/PRXLUDES: Hi Kieran!
 Thanks so much for chatting with me.

-Kern Parks: Hey Zyggy, thanks for reaching out, I’ve been looking forward to chatting with you!
+Kieran P.A: Hey Zyggy, thanks for reaching out, I’ve been looking forward to chatting with you!
 Sorry I’m a little late.

 It’s no problem!
 You’re releasing a single this Friday called ‘Door’.
 Tell me a bit about what inspired the song; was there anything in particular you were thinking about during the writing process?